Nicholas Sadler

 Nicholas Sadler (born 1967) is an American actor.

-Early life and career

-Born in Minneapolis, Minnesota, he was raised in Apple Valley, Minnesota, where he attended Apple Valley High School.
-He was accepted into the Juilliard School's Drama Department while a senior in high school.
+Career

-After graduating, he had roles in Stephen King's Sometimes They Come Back and as Mad Dog Coll in Mobsters.
-He has had major roles in films such as Disclosure, Twister, Scent of a Woman, and Hellraiser: Inferno.
+Sadler had roles in Stephen King's Sometimes They Come Back and as Mad Dog Coll in Mobsters.
+He has had roles in films including Disclosure, Twister, Scent of a Woman, and Hellraiser: Inferno.

-In 1998 Nicholas Sadler wrote and directed the short film Jesus Tells A Joke.
-The film premiered at the Hamptons International Film Festival and went on to screen at festivals around the world, including Slamdance, Denver, and Deauville.
+In 1998, Sadler wrote and directed the short film Jesus Tells A Joke.
+It premiered at the Hamptons International Film Festival and went on to screen at festivals around the world, including Slamdance, Denver, and Deauville.

-In 2002 Nicholas Sadler was the creative consultant for the Ray Romano documentary 95 Miles to Go, directed by Tom Caltabiano (Producer, Everybody Loves Raymond).
+In 2002, Sadler was the creative consultant for the Ray Romano documentary 95 Miles to Go, directed by Tom Caltabiano (producer of Everybody Loves Raymond).

 Personal life

-Sadler has been married to his wife Gigi New since 2003.
+Sadler has been married to Gigi New since 2003.
 Together they have a son, named Cooper.